amcgladd/react-taproom/README.md

 * Handle error routing- Complete

-* Conditional views for admin and patron routes
+* Conditional views for admin and patron routes- Complete

+* Add functionality to admin keg buttons

 ## Notes

 Unforeseen issues / questions:

-* How to include Edit and Sell Button Components for only Admins and not Patrons e.g. If-statements based on URL route

 * How to dynamically change data e.g. add a keg delete or edit a keg on the masterKegList.